mezo-org/musd/docs/tests.md

 ## Smart Contract Helpers

 Tester versions of smart contracts allow extra functions to change the state of the network.
 E.g. to alter the value returned by the pricefeed.
-PriceFeedTestnet.sol has
+PriceFeed.sol has a mock aggregator loaded with an external price setter function

 ```
 // Manual external price setter.